shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 process B: UPDATE purchases SET ...;
 ```

+All the locks will be released when the transaction ends.

 ## Non-blocking Select for Update Statements

 When the applications selects some rows for update, other processes are forced
 to wait for the transaction to end before they can get a hold of that lock.
-By
-default this waiting is a blocking call.

-If the processing takes too long to complete, for whatever reason, we can use
+If the processing takes too long to complete, for whatever reason, other parts
+of the system might be blocked.
+This can be undesirable.
+We can use the
-the `select ... for update nowait` statement to prevent blocking calls to our
+`select ... for update nowait` statement to prevent blocking calls to our
 database.
 This query will error out if the rows are not available for selection.

 ``` sql